Drupal to WordPress Migration: Tips for Preserving Content Integrity and SEO

 Furthermore, companies need to document the hierarchies and user roles.
 This ensures the content relationships remain intact on the new site and the team members have the relevant permissions.
 It can play a key role in minimizing operational disruptions after migration.

 Keep in mind that backing up the entire Drupal website during an in-depth site audit is non-negotiable.
 This secures against unexpected issues, allowing a rollback if data is lost, and simplifies website testing after moving from Drupal to WordPress.
+Exporting and securing the Drupal database is also a critical step in the site migration process to ensure all content, user data, and configurations are safely transferred.

 2. Content and Data Migration

 The content and data migration process requires attention to detail where teams map Drupal nodes to corresponding WordPress structures.
+Content migration is a critical step that involves not only transferring data but also ensuring you properly map Drupal content types to their corresponding WordPress formats.

 In Drupal, content is organized into "nodes" that represent different content types such as articles or product pages.
 WordPress, however, uses "posts", "pages", and "custom post types" to organize content.